gstockha/Dole-Document-Intelligence-API/README.md

 This project provides an API for document intelligence, allowing users to analyze and extract information from file types like PDF to JSON or TXT format.

-It was built at the request of the Dole Archives at the Robert J. Dole Institute of Politics, University of Kansas, for creating text-only versions of documents in order to make digitized archival content more accessible for anyone needing to use a screen reader.
+It was built by KU IT in collaboration with and at the request of the Dole Archives at the Robert J. Dole Institute of Politics, University of Kansas, for creating text-only versions of documents in order to make digitized archival content more accessible for anyone needing to use a screen reader.

 ## Dependencies